What Date is 14 Days From Today?

 - Default Airbnb and short-term rental discount thresholds

-- Many clinical-trial observation intervals and medication review cycles
+- Many program observation and review cycles

 Why 14 Days From Today Is a Common Deadline